 Coronavirus (COVID-19): How You Can Make a Difference

-Just a few weeks ago, people were at school, playing sports, going to events, and hanging out with friends.
-Now, all that's on pause.
+Just a few months ago, people were at school, playing sports, going to events, and hanging out with friends.
+Now, everything has changed.
 People are adjusting to a new normal.

-In many parts of the United States and all over the world, people are staying home.
-We're not going to school, restaurants, sports events, or getting together with others.
-We're limiting our contact with others.
+In many parts of the United States and all over the world, people are staying home more.
+We're missing events and activities we enjoy.
+We're limiting our contact with other people.

-Doing all this is called social distancing.
+Doing all this is called social distancing (or physical distancing).
 It's one of the ways coronavirus has changed our everyday lives.

 What Is Social Distancing?

 We all try not to get too close to people when they (or we) are sick with any contagious virus.
 But social distancing is more than staying away from people who are sick or coughing, or who don't feel well.
-It means keeping a safe distance from everyone for now, even people who look and feel perfectly healthy.
+It means keeping a safe distance from people who don't live with us, even people who look and feel perfectly healthy.
 Even though we feel perfectly healthy.

 Social distancing is a new idea for most of us.
 But it's not new to scientists who study the spread of diseases.
 They know it's something we all can do to make a big difference in the spread of coronavirus (COVID-19).